Presidency of Dwight D. Eisenhower: States admitted to the Union

 Eisenhower had called for the admission of Alaska and Hawaii as states during his 1952 campaign, but various issues delayed their statehood.
 Hawaii faced opposition from Southern members of Congress who objected to the island chain's large non-white population, while concerns about military bases in Alaska convinced Eisenhower to oppose statehood for the territory early in his tenure.
 In 1958, Eisenhower reached an agreement with Congress on a bill that provided for the admission of Alaska and set aside large portions of Alaska for military bases.
 Eisenhower signed the Alaska Statehood Act into law in July 1958, and Alaska became the 49th state on January 3, 1959.
-Two months later, Eisenhower signed the Hawaii Admission Act, and Hawaii became the 50th state on August 21, 1959.
+Months later on March 18, 1959, Eisenhower signed the Hawaii Admission Act, and Hawaii became the 50th state on August 21, 1959.

 Health issues

 Eisenhower was the first president to release information about his health and medical records while in office.
-However people around him covered up medical information that might hurt him politically by raising doubts about his good health.
+However, people around him covered up medical information that might hurt him politically by raising doubts about his good health.
 On September 24, 1955, while vacationing in Colorado, he had a serious heart attack.
-Dr. Howard Snyder, his personal physician, misdiagnosed the symptoms as indigestion, and failed to call in the help that was urgently needed.
-Snyder later falsified his own records to cover his blunder and to protect Eisenhower's need to portray he was healthy enough to do his job.
+Howard Snyder, his personal physician, misdiagnosed the symptoms as indigestion, and failed to call in the help that was urgently needed.
+Snyder later falsified his own records to cover his blunder and to protect Eisenhower's need to project that he was healthy enough to do his job.
 The heart attack required six weeks' hospitalization, and Eisenhower did not resume his normal work schedule until early 1956.
 During Eisenhower's period of recuperation, Nixon, Dulles, and Sherman Adams assumed administrative duties and provided communication with the president.
 Eisenhower suffered a stroke in November 1957, but he quickly recovered.
 His health was generally good for the remainder of his second term.